bubu93200/MIT/MuseScoreRessources/readme.md

 ## Use Visual Studio 2022
 Once Visual Studio has been installed, start it and link it with your Microsoft account.
 (If you don't have one, create one).
 Go to Tools > Extensions > Manage Extensions.
-On the left side of the dialog, select Online, then enter “qt” in the search box at the top right, and select and install Qt Visual Studio Tools.
+On the left side of the dialog, select Online, then enter “qt” in the search box at the top right, and select and ***install Qt Visual Studio Tools***.
 Although this is not strictly needed, it can be handy later.
 ![image](https://user-images.githubusercontent.com/101040777/209846694-7e2e4f5a-2311-4676-bac1-6c18c8c5c8c3.png)
 While you are here, you can go to Tools > Options… and review and edit the editor options to your liking.
 (This can be done per-language, and there are tons of settings!)

+# CMake

+CMake is used for generating the Visual Studio solution and project files needed for building MuseScore.

+If you're building a ***standard build***, Visual Studio will automatically use its own internal copy of CMake, so you don't need to download it separately.
+If you're building an ***advanced build***, you will need to download and install CMake.

+***(For information on the difference between standard and advanced builds, see building.)***

+- For advanced building : Download and install CMake.
+  - Add the CMake bin subfolder to the Path environment variable; typically, this will be %ProgramFiles%\CMake\bin.